The Dorothy Smith Golden Faculty Fellowship

 All full-time faculty (limited-term, non-tenure track, tenure-track, and tenured) completing or having completed at least two consecutive years of service in the Department of Writing and Linguistics at the time of their application.
 Recipients of the award will be ineligible for three years following their selection.

-Submit a single PDF containing all application materials to Pat Byrd by 5 p.m. on Wednesday, May 15, 2019.
+Submit a single PDF containing all application materials to Pat Byrd by 5 p.m. on Wednesday, May 11, 2022.
 All submissions must be received electronically.
-The winner will be notified and recognized at the August 2019 Department of Writing & Linguistics meeting.
+Winners will be notified after decisions are made.

 The Awards Committee uses multiple forms of assessment in making its decision.
 While no one is expected to submit documentation for every item from this list, applicants should refer to these items in selecting materials for the Awards Committee to review.
 Limit: no more than fifteen pages of documentation.
 The following categories are not requirements, but suggestions for faculty to consider as they prepare their materials: